On the local uniqueness of steady states for the Vlasov-Poisson system: Introduction

-\begin{remark} We note that ${\rm Inv}_{\bar f}=\underset{k\in \bN}{\bigcap} A_k^{c}.$ Indeed, if $H \in \underset{k\in \bN}{\bigcap} A_k^{c}$ then $\|\grad H \|_{L^1}/k\ge \|\{H,\bar f\}\|_{L^1}$ for all $k \in \bN$.
+\begin{remark} We note that ${\rm Inv}_{\bar f}=\underset{k\in \bN}{\bigcap} \mathcal{A}_k^{c}.$ Indeed, if $H \in \underset{k\in \bN}{\bigcap} \mathcal{A}_k^{c}$ then $\|\grad H \|_{L^1}/k\ge \|\{H,\bar f\}\|_{L^1}$ for all $k \in \bN$.
 Thus $\{H,\bar f\}\equiv 0$, which implies that $H \in \rm{Inv}_{\bar f}$.
-Viceversa, if $H \in \rm{Inv}_{\bar f}$ then clearly $H \in \underset{k\in \bN}{\bigcap} A_k^{c}$. \end{remark} Because of this observation, we see that
+Viceversa, if $H \in \rm{Inv}_{\bar f}$ then clearly $H \in \underset{k\in \bN}{\bigcap} \mathcal{A}_k^{c}$. \end{remark} Because of this observation, we see that

-Motivated by this fact, in the sequel we shall fix $k$ and consider only Hamiltonians that belong to $A_k$.
-Of course this is more restrictive than assuming only $H \not\in Inv_{\bar f}$ but at the moment it is not clear to us how to remove such an assumption.
+Motivated by this fact, in the sequel, we shall fix $k$ and consider only Hamiltonians that belong to $\mathcal{A}_k$.
+Of course, this is more restrictive than assuming only $H \not\in Inv_{\bar f}$, but at the moment it is not clear to us how to remove such an assumption.

 Going further in our preliminary analysis, we observe that all translations of $\bar f$ are trivially stationary solutions.
-However, translations in $v$ are automatically controlled by the kinetic energy and indeed they do not appear in \eqref{eq:local control}.
-To ``kill'' the space of translations in $x$, we will assume that $Bar_x(\bar f_1^H)=Bar_x(\bar f),$ where
+However, the kinetic energy automatically controls translations in $v$, and indeed, they do not appear in \eqref{eq:local control}.
+To ``kill'' the space of translations in $x$, we will assume that ${\rm Bar}_x(\bar f_1^H)={\rm Bar}_x(\bar f),$ where

-denotes the ``barycenter (in $x$)'' of $f$.
-We want to emphasize that this is not a restrictive assumption on $H$, since one could remove it by adding to $H$ a Hamiltonian corresponding to translations in the $x$ variable in order to recenter the barycenter of $f$.
-Since this would not add major technical difficulties to the proof but may distract the reader from the essential points, we decided to impose this barycenter condition on $\bar f_1^H$.
+denotes the ``barycenter in $x$'' of $f$.
+We want to emphasize that this is not a restrictive assumption on $H$ since one could remove it by adding to $H$ a Hamiltonian corresponding to translations in the $x$ variable to recenter the barycenter of $f$.
+Since this would not add major technical difficulties to the proof but may distract the reader from the essential points, we prefer to impose a barycenter condition on $\bar f_1^H$.

-As a final consideration, since our goal is prove that there are no steady states to \eqref{gvp} in a neighborhood of $\bar f$ generated via the map \eqref{eq:exp H}, we shall need to assume that our Hamiltonians $H$ are small in some suitable topology.
+As a final consideration, since our goal is to prove that there are no steady states of \eqref{gvp} in a neighborhood of $\bar f$ generated via the map \eqref{eq:exp H}, we shall need to assume that our Hamiltonians $H$ are small in some suitable topology.

-Our main theorem asserts that, for Hamiltonians small enough in a sufficiently strong Sobolev norm that are quantitatively away from ${\rm Inv}_{\bar f}$, there cannot be a stationary point of the form $\bar f_1^H$.
+Our main theorem asserts that, for Hamiltonians small enough in a sufficiently strong Sobolev norm that are also quantitatively away from ${\rm Inv}_{\bar f}$, there cannot be a stationary point of the form $\bar f_1^H$.

 \begin{thm} Let $\bar f$ be as in \eqref{eq:bar f lemou}, where $F$ is a continuous function from $\br$ to $\br^+$ that satisfies the following monotonicity property: there exists $e_0<0$ such that $F(e)=0$ for $e\ge e_0$ and $F$ is a $C^1$ function on $(-\infty, e_0)$ with $F'<0$ on $(-\infty, e_0).$ Let $\rho>0$ be such that ${\rm supp}(\bar f)\subset B_\rho.$ Also, assume that $\bar f \in W^{2,q}(\br^6)$ for some $q>3$.
 Then the following local uniqueness result for steady states holds: